joseprupi/joseprupi.github.io/docs/_posts/_2023-09-04-cosine-similarity-simd-implementation.markdown

 ```

-The results are **0.04539 ms** and **0.04254 ms** which confirms they are similar, but, mmmmm... not only that they are faster than my SIMD implementation, x2 faster.
+The results are **0.04539 ms** and **0.04254 ms** which confirms they are similar, but, mmmmm... not only that, they are also faster than my SIMD implementation, x2 faster.

 [^1]: High Performance Lovers: People that have strong opinions about performance of programming languages, regardless if they ever had to care about it.
 They know that Python (cPython) is implemented in C and lots of its libraries in C++, and they will let everybody know if Python ever performs reasonably good.